Hire a Lawyer for Your Commercial Premises Damage Claim

 2. Breach of contract / breach of implied covenant of good faith and fair dealing.
 Most commercial leases contain express or implied promises of fitness for a particular use, security, structural integrity, common-area maintenance, and timely response to reported issues.
 Failure to perform on a material promise gives rise to contract damages and, sometimes, tort recovery.

 4. Conversion.
-When the landlord/facility wrongfully exercises dominion over your property — improper auction sale, withholding access, refusing return after lease termination, holding inventory hostage — conversion gives statutory damages, punitive exposure, and attorney-fee shifting in some contexts.
+When the landlord/facility wrongfully exercises dominion over your property (improper auction sale, withholding access, refusing return after lease termination, holding inventory hostage), conversion gives statutory damages, punitive exposure, and attorney-fee shifting in some contexts.

 5. Statutory consumer-protection claims.
 Cal.
 Bus. & Prof. Code § 17200 (UCL) covers unfair, deceptive, or unlawful business practices.
 False advertising, deceptive marketing of security or facility conditions, and systemic failures to follow contract or statute can drive UCL claims with restitution and injunctive relief.

-Six commercial-premises damage scenarios that often create leverage
+Commercial-tenant and premises scenarios that often create leverage

 Scenario 1: Landlord ignores repair requests; tenant's property is damaged